moveit/moveit_grasps/README.md

  - Pose-based grasp generator for a block
  - Separate grasp generators for custom objects such as rectanguar or cylindrical objects
  - Grasp filter
- - Test code and visualizations
+ - Demo code and visualizations

 <img src="https://picknik.ai/images/logo.jpg" width="100">